 The number of elderly people in Western populations is increasing every year.
-Because of the fact that the population is aging, more people will be confronted with agerelated conditions.
+Because of the fact that the population is aging, more people will be confronted with age related conditions.
 Maintaining the best possible health and fitness level is very important in order to prevent or cope with any of these conditions.
-And there are many ways in which people can contribute to sustain that level - for example, a healthy diet, or staying in shape by adopting an active lifestyle.
+And there are many ways in which people can contribute to sustain that level, for example, a healthy diet or staying in shape by adopting an active lifestyle.

 Aging is associated with a decline in muscle mass and muscle strength, also known as sarcopenia.
 This condition is directly linked to decreased mobility, loss of independence, increased fall risk and a diminished quality of life and may contribute to many other age-related disorders.
-At this time, an estimated 30% of the population over 60 suffers from sarcopenia, but this number is expected to grow exponentially.
+At this time, an estimated 30% of the population over 60 suffers from sarcopenia, but this number is expected to grow significantly.

 Participants of both training groups showed an increase in isometric and explosive strength.
 Muscle mass increased as well.
-There was no significant difference in results between these groups, whereas the parameters for the control group showed that their situation had not changed at all.